 - Drinking alcohol and breastfeeding an infant can pose a risk to the baby if he or she consumes breast milk with alcohol.

-- Current research says that occasional use of alcohol (1-2 drinks) does not appear to be harmful to the nursing baby.
+- Current research says that occasional use of alcohol (1-2 drinks) does not appear to harm the nursing baby.
 Many experts recommend against drinking more than 1-2 drinks per week.

-- Excess levels of alcohol in milk may lead to drowsiness, deep sleep, weakness and decreased growth in the infant.
-Reduction of let-down is reported when the mother drinks heavily.
+- Excess levels of alcohol in milk may lead to drowsiness, deep sleep, weakness, and decreased growth in the infant.
+Reduction of let-downs is reported when the mother drinks heavily.
 Drinking alcohol and breastfeeding may reduce the baby’s sucking time at the breast but not the volume of milk consumed.

 - Never share a bed or other sleeping surface with your baby if you have been drinking alcohol and breastfeeding.
-Drinking affects your natural reflexes, and drinking and bed-sharing has an increased association with sudden infant death syndrome (SIDS).
+Drinking affects your natural reflexes, and drinking and bed-sharing are more associated with sudden infant death syndrome (SIDS).

 Of course, not drinking alcohol is the safest way for breastfeeding mothers.
 Typically, moderate alcohol consumption by a breastfeeding mother (up to one standard drink per day) is not known to be harmful to the baby, especially if the mother waits at least two hours after a single drink before breastfeeding.
-However, drinking alcohol above moderate levels through breast milk could be damaging to a baby’s growth, development, and sleep patterns.
-Alcohol consumption above moderate levels may also undermine a mother’s judgment and ability to safely care for her child.
+However, drinking alcohol above moderate levels through breast milk could damage a baby’s growth, development, and sleep patterns.
+Alcohol consumption above average levels may also undermine a mother’s judgment and ability to care for her child safely.